Hail to the Commanders: Revisions

-The first revision, in 1959, replaced "D.C" with "Dixie."
-The song's original first stanza had evolved into the line "Fight for old Dixie", while earlier arrangements of the song closed to the opening of the southern folk song "Dixie" played as a countermelody.
-In 1963, the lyrics were changed from Dixie back to the original "D.C.", evidenced by a 1963 Media Guide.
+The 1959 replacement of "D.C" with "Dixie" marked the song's first revision.
+The song's original first stanza had evolved into the line "Fight for old Dixie", while earlier arrangements of the song closed to the opening of the Southern folk song "Dixie" played as a countermelody.
+By 1963, the lyrics were changed from Dixie back to the original "D.C.", evidenced by a 1963 Media Guide.

-The Redskins played south of the Mason-Dixon line, and as there were no established NFL teams in the region until the 1960s, Marshall aggressively marketed his franchise as "Team of the South".
+The Redskins played south of the Mason–Dixon line, and as there were no established NFL teams in the region until the 1960s, Marshall aggressively marketed his franchise as "Team of the South".
 He would recruit players from Southern schools, refuse to employ black players (until 1962), feature Southern bands at halftime, and sign contracts to feature the team on Southern radio networks and television networks.

 In July 1965, a black Washington fan wrote to the owner of the team, describing the racial unrest that "Dixie" caused and asking for it to be stopped.
 According to an article in The Washington Afro-American of October 23, 1965, "Dixie" was no longer played as a countermelody that year.

 In 1972, the lyrics were altered after representatives of Native American groups raised concerns about lines that referred to the practice of scalping and used non-standard grammar in a stereotype of Native American speech.

 Team president Edward Bennett Williams met with a delegation of Native Americans representatives, including Dennis Banks from the American Indian Movement; LaDonna Harris, president of Americans for Indian Opportunity; and Leon Cole, president of the National Congress of American Indians.
 They asked him to replace the team nickname, retire the female "Redskinette" dancers in pseudo-native dress, and change the lyrics to the fight song.

 Williams listened to their concerns, but in the end he only changed the song lyrics, saying, "The 'swamp 'ems,' 'scalp 'ems,' and 'heap 'ems' is a mockery of dialect.
 We won’t use those lyrics anymore."

 The modified third and fourth lines were:

 Run or pass and score, We want a lot more!

 Beat 'em, swamp 'em, Touchdown—let the points soar!

 Playing of "Hail to the Redskins!" was halted at home games in 2020 and 2021 when the franchise abandoned its controversial team logo.
-The song was restored upon the Commanders rebranding in 2022, with the phrase "Braves on the Warpath" replaced by "Fight for our Commanders" via an online fan vote.
+The song was restored upon the Commanders rebranding in 2022, with the phrase "Braves on the Warpath" replaced by "Fight for our Commanders" via an online fan vote, and "Sons of Washington" replaced by the gender-neutral "All of Washington".
+It was revised again in 2026, returning to the original second line.
 The current lyrics are as follows:

 Hail to the Commanders!
 Hail Victory!

-Fight for our Commanders!
+Braves on the Warpath!
 Fight for Old DC!

 Run or pass and score, we want a lot more!

 Beat 'em, Swamp 'em, Touchdown!
 Let the points soar!

 Fight on!
 Fight on!
 Til you have won!

 All of Washington!
 Rah!
 Rah!
 Rah!

 Hail to the Commanders!
 Hail Victory!

-Fight for our Commanders!
+Braves on the Warpath!
 Fight for Old DC!